Creator / Vathara

 - Badass Normal Misao in Witchy Woman is a "self-confessed caffeine addict."

 - Nature Hero - Hiko wound up becoming a unique combination of this and Science Hero in Walk Through the Valley.
 He turned himself into a kiryuu alterant (see Cat Girl above) using what is implied to be a retrovirus (that would cause the fever and she'd used that earlier in Upon a Fiery Steed) but his only feline feature is Absurdly Sharp Claws and he kept his fingernails.
-For reasons stated at EMP above, this Metamorphosis gave him the ability to perceive the thoughts and feelings of animals as well as people; the Sensory Overload that resulted from gaining this ability so late in life forced him to become The Hermit.
+For reasons stated at EMP above, this Metamorphosis gave him the ability to perceive the thoughts and feelings of animals as well as people; the Terrible Ticking that resulted from gaining this ability so late in life forced him to become The Hermit.
 However, instead of living completely off the land, he has a job as a potter.
 He's also territorial and dedicated to his mountain's protection.
 Unlike many examples, though, he's not a Socially-Awkward Hero and his clothes are neither leaves and vines nor furs.

 - Nice Job Breaking It, Hero -